-Passionflower has charmed, soothed and nourished the native peoples of the Americas for eons, yet it is only in the past few hundred years that this enchanting herb has become a mainstay of Western Herbalism.
+Passionflower has charmed, soothed and nourished indigenous populations across the American continent for eons, yet it is only in the past few hundred years that this enchanting herb has become a mainstay of Western Herbalism.
 Native to the Southeastern United States, Central America and South America, this perennial climbing vine and its stunning, exotic, fringed blooms present more than just a pretty face.
-Passionflower’s ability to soothe the nervous system, ease anxious minds, and promote a good night’s sleep have earned it an international reputation, making it an ideal active ingredient in both our Nighty Night® and Nighty Night® with Valerian teas.*
+Passionflower’s ability to soothe the nervous system, ease anxious minds, and promote a good night’s sleep have earned it an international reputation, making it an ideal active ingredient in both our Nighty Night® and Nighty Night® Extra with Valerian teas.*

 There are approximately 700 species in the Passifloraceae family, with up to 60 species used for food, including the exotic and delicious passionfruit, sought the world over for its rich, sweet juice.
 But it is one of the genus’ most medicinal plants, Passiflora incarnata, which Western herbalists use the most.
 Growing wild on the edge of fields, roads, and forests, this sun-loving vine thrives in hot climates and well-drained soils like those in its native Southeast.
 For those who find it in nature, don’t be surprised to see it surrounded by ants, who love its sugary nectar.
 The ants will protect this food source at any price, and often kill off predatory caterpillars and their eggs, preventing them from eating the plant’s leaves.